"I been makin' fires outta nothin,' if that's what you mean." -- The Human Torch, when asked how he's feeling

 The Thing suit is precisely like the comic, with orange rocks and an oversized

 rocky brow.
-The problem is the guy who plays human Ben Grimm towers over Mr.
+The guy who plays human Ben Grimm towers over Mr.

 Fantastic and the others.
-And the guy in the Thing suit is six inches shorter than everyone.
+The guy in the Thing suit is six inches shorter than everyone.

-But his fight scenes are super-fun.
-He says "It's Clobberin' Time!" then
+But his fight scenes are SO GREAT.
+He says "IT'S CLOBBERIN' TIME!" then

 starts punching.
 One punch, two, he flips a guy.
 Then he looks directly at the